 If provisioning fails, vRealize Automation rolls back all resources included in the catalog item.
 For deployments that contain multiple components, you can use a custom property to override that default and receive information to debug the failure.
 These properties are best used when applied to the overall blueprint.

 To apply the custom property to a blueprint, add _debug_deployment to the Blueprint Properties page using the Properties tab when you create or edit a blueprint.
+This property is for blueprints that contain multiple components, such as composite blueprints, and is ignored if applied to standalone blueprints.
 The _debug_deployment property is consumed at the software provisioning level, not the guest agent or machine provisioning level.

 When added to a blueprint, this property allows you to specify a custom name for the deployment by setting the value of _deploymentName to your custom string.
 If more than one instance of this deployment is provisioned in a single request, your custom name becomes a prefix.
 If you want users to specify their own deployment names, set this custom property to allow override.
 The following two caveats are required for usage: